KCL-BMEIS/MultiViT/README.md

-This is the official repository for MultiViT.

-It is a placeholder that will shortly be populated by the code snapshot for the method used in "A Vision Transformer with Adaptive Cross-Image and Cross-Resolution Attention"
+This is the official repository for MultiViT, the method used in "A Vision Transformer with Adaptive Cross-Image and Cross-Resolution Attention"

+The readme and implementation will be shortly be populated for reproducibility.

+Status
+ - Code available - DONE
+ - Instructions for installation / use - IN PROGRESS
+ - Tested snapshot - IN PROGRESS